Master of Social Work

 Learn to help people function to the best of their abilities in their environment.

-Courses will be offered online through frequent group and individual Zoom sessions, as well as recorded lectures.
-Field placement requirements can be fulfilled at a location near you.
-Goshen College aims to offer the MSW starting in Fall 2023.
+Courses are offered online through frequent group and individual Zoom sessions, as well as recorded micro lectures.

 The number of credit hours for degree completion is dependent on the student’s background.
 Students holding a BSW may be able to be admitted with advanced standing and complete the program in 1-2 years.
 Students admitted at the foundation level can complete the program in 2-4 years.